Skip to main content

 Larry Holmes gives the library a clean model for winning rounds before exchanges fully form.
 The useful lesson is not just a famous jab, but how repeated lead-hand touches, small exits, and calm resets can keep a pressure fighter one step behind.

-Style-study reference only.
+Fighter guide only.
 This is not a claim about level, ability, or matching a champion.
-Use the diagnostic to compare habits, then bring the result into class or PT.
+Use the diagnostic to compare how you box, then bring the result into class or PT.

 Use this as a practical style guide.
-Treat the cues as training prompts, then check the study notes before leaning too hard on one pattern.
+Treat the examples as ideas to test, then check the notes before leaning too hard on one pattern.

 Study, do not imitate